 Where is it?

-- Opening and closing conferences are held at Washington and Lee University in Lexington, Virginia.
+- Opening conference held at Marymount University in Arlington, Virginia, and closing conference held at Washington and Lee University in Lexington, Virginia.

 - Internships are located in cities and small communities across the U.S., including Birmingham, AL; Helena and Marvell, AR; Navajo Reservation, AZ; Atlanta, GA; London, KY; Boston, MA; Baltimore, MD; New York, NY; Chester, PA; Austin, TX; Richmond and Lexington, VA.